 Filing a Complaint against your Brokerage Firm

-The White Law Group is currently representing many BDC investors in claims against the brokerage firms that recommended products like FS KKR Capital Corp.
-II.
+The White Law Group is currently representing many BDC investors in claims against the brokerage firms that recommended Franklin Square’s FSKR offerings to investors.

 These claims result when broker-dealers fail to perform adequate due diligence on the investments before offering them for sale to their clients.
 Additionally the brokerage firms often fail to determine whether the investments were appropriate in light of their clients’ age, investment, experience, net worth, and tolerance for risk.

-If you are concerned about your investments, such as FS KKR Capital Corp.
-II, please call the securities attorneys of The White Law Group at (888) 637-5510 for a free consultation.
+If you are concerned about your investments in Franklin Square offerings, please call the securities attorneys of The White Law Group at (888) 637-5510 for a free consultation.